Tree Kit Instructions

 2. Carefully cut the packing tape at the top of the box using a razor or scissors.
 Be sure to keep the blade shallow to avoid damaging the tree.

-3. Gently remove the tree and its growing pod from the box, setting aside the tree guard in a safe place.
-You will not need the tree guard for a few weeks.
+3. Gently remove the tree and its growing pod from the box, setting aside the tree guard, zip ties, and stakes in a safe place.
+You will not need them for a few weeks.

 Watering:

-2. Allow the water to sit for 5 minutes.
-If there is excess water, carefully tip the growing pod upside down over the sink to drain any excess.
+3. Allow the water to sit for 2 minutes.
+Dump out the excess water by carefully tipping the growing pod upside down over the sink to drain any excess.
 The tree will remain secure.

 Sunning: